GautamGupta/bb-legacy-plugins/check-for-updates/trunk/readme.txt

 Stable tag: trunk
 Donate link: http://bbshowcase.org/donate/

 Shows which bbPress plugins may be out of date.
+Avoid plugin security issues and bugs by checking periodically.

 == Description ==

 Shows which bbPress plugins may be out of date.

+Avoid plugin security issues and bugs by checking periodically.

 == Installation ==